Software oscilloscope for inside microcontroller

 Example with interrupt service routine

-Create chart in Excel
+Create charts with Excel

 Copy the data from the serial port window and paste it to Excel with "paste special".